MechanicalRock/mechanicalrock.github.io/_posts/2020-07-06-private-bastions.md

 So here's what we are going to create

 * A new VPC
-* Some private subnets, route tables and security groups
+* Some isolated subnets, route tables and security groups
 * An EC2 instance to act as the *bastion host*
 * Some VPC Endpoints so our EC2's SSM agent can connect to Session Manager

 I'm not going to explain how CDK works ~~because I'm lazy~~, instead I'll just focus on the code and how surprisingly terse it is.
 I did my app in TypeScript but you could use any of the other supported languages such as JavaScript, Python, Java, and C#/.
 Net.
-The following snippets are taken from the file `lib/blog-ssm-private-terminal-stack.ts`
+The following snippets are taken from the file `lib/blog-ssm-private-terminal-stack.ts`, found in the Github repo [https://github.com/MechanicalRock/cdk-ssm-private-terminal](https://github.com/MechanicalRock/cdk-ssm-private-terminal).

 ## Code